dylanbinley/211-vim-setup/README.md

 #### Changing the colorscheme
 Our current vimrc uses the plugin [gruvbox](https://github.com/morhetz/gruvbox) to set the colorscheme, and we are using dark mode.
 You can read more about configuring gruvbox [here](https://www.vim.org/scripts/script.php?script_id=4349).
 To try out different colorschemes, you will need to download other plugins.
-[Here](https://vimcolorschemes.com/most-popular) is a webpage that includes popular vim colorschemes.
-Our vimrc is using Vundle to manage plugins, so you will need to run ```:PluginInstall``` inside of Vim.
+[Here](https://vimcolorschemes.com/most-popular) is a webpage that includes popular colorschemes.
+Our vimrc is using Vundle to manage plugins, so you will need to run ```:PluginInstall``` inside of Vim to install them.

 #### Starting From Scratch
 If you would like to make your own vimrc, you can delete the following files to start over.